zio/zio/docs/usecases/testing.md

 _Mocking Clock_

 Sometimes one need to be able to control the flow of time.
 In most cases you want your unit test to be as fast as possible.
-Waiting for readl time to pass by is a real killer for this.
-ZIO exposes a MockClock in testing Environment that can controll time.
+Waiting for real time to pass by is a real killer for this.
+ZIO exposes a MockClock in testing Environment that can control time.

 Example 1